Gaussian process approximations: Low-rank methods

 More generally, on top of selecting $\bar{X}$, one may also find an $n \times p$ matrix $\mathbf{A}$ and assume that $X = \mathbf{A}\mathbf{\eta}$, where $\mathbf{\eta}$ are $p$ values of a Gaussian process possibly independent of $x$.
 Many machine learning methods fall into this category, such as subset-of-regressors (SoR), relevance vector machine, sparse spectrum Gaussian Process and others and they generally differ in the way they derive $\mathbf{A}$ and $\mathbf{\eta}$.

+Full-scale approximations

+A full-scale approximation combines a low-rank approximation, typically based on inducing points, with an approximation of the residual process.
+The low-rank component captures global or large-scale dependence, while the residual approximation recovers local and fine-scale dependence that is not adequately represented by the low-rank component.
+Different variants obtain computational sparsity by applying methods such as covariance tapering to the residual covariance matrix or a Vecchia approximation to the residual process.

 Hierarchical methods

 The general principle of hierarchical approximations consists of a repeated application of some other method, such that each consecutive application refines the quality of the approximation.
 Even though they can be expressed as a set of statistical assumptions, they are often described in terms of a hierarchical matrix approximation (HODLR) or basis function expansion (LatticeKrig, MRA, wavelets).
 The hierarchical matrix approach can often be represented as a repeated application of a low-rank approximation to successively smaller subsets of the index set $X$.
 Basis function expansion relies on using functions with compact support.
 These features can then be exploited by an algorithm who steps through consecutive layers of the approximation.
 In the most favourable settings some of these methods can achieve quasi-linear ($\mathcal{O}(n\log n)$) complexity.